kirainmoe/tongfang-macos/README-en.md

 # Quick Start

 - Check if this repo's config supports your laptop, see *[Compatibility](#compatibility)*.
-- Download [Tongfang Hackintosh Utility](https://github.com/kirainmoe/tongfang-hackintosh-utility/releases) and customize the OpenCore config for your model.
+- Download [Tongfang Utility](https://github.com/kirainmoe/tongfang-hackintosh-utility/releases) and customize the OpenCore config for your model.
   - You will have `Tongfang_EFI` folder on your `~/Desktop`.
   - **Do not download the full repository using "Download Zip" button.**